 1. Login to WordPress

-Firstly, go to the Admin area of the website.
-This is the ‘Dashboard’.
+Firstly, go to the website’s admin area, which is the ‘Dashboard’.

 2. Open the left side bar

 The left sidebar of the ‘Dashboard’ has different menu items.
 While here, scroll down the page.
-After that, click on the ‘SEO’ menu item with a Yoast logo to access different settings.
+After that, click on the ‘SEO’ menu item with a Yoast logo to access various settings.